danilw/vulkan-shadertoy-launcher/README.md

 3. **Static resolution** uncomment `#define NO_RESIZE_BUF` in `main.c` to make buffers not resize on window resize.

+*extra* - used 1 VkQueue per buffer when available, or 1 VkQueue for everything.

 **Not supported right now**